ruby/www.ruby-lang.org/en/news/_posts/2016-11-21-ruby-2-3-3-released.md

 This release contains a bug fix about Refinements and Module#prepend.
 The mixture use of Module#refine and Module#prepend to the same Class could cause unexpected NoMethodError.
+This is a regression on Ruby 2.3.2 released last week.
 See [[Bug #12920]](https://bugs.ruby-lang.org/issues/12920) for details.

 There are some bugfixes too.